ama-team/voxengine-scenario-framework/README.md

 Slf4j.setLevel('ama-team.vsf.context', Logger.Level.Debug)
 ```

-By default, all INFO and higher level messages should be logged.
+By default, all INFO and higher level messages are logged.

 ## Validation

 To prevent invalid scenario from uploading, you may validate it first.
-To do so, just run `Framework.validate` to receive a `TValidationSet`
+To do so, just run `Framework.validate` to receive a `ValidationSet`
 object.
 If it's severity is
 `Framework.Schema.Validator.Severity.Fatal`, scenario is invalid and
 can't be used.